aprezcuba24/test_nuxt/README.md

 - Login by email and password.
 - Register a user by email and password.
-- CRUD of cantacts.
-Each contact has an email and an name.
+- CRUD of contacts.
+Each contact has an email and a name.
 - Calendar of events.
-Each event has a title, a relation with contact and start and end date.
+Each event has a title, a relation with contact and starts and end date.

 ## Build Setup